tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Cleanup existing sample

-To remove the generated code from the template sample application, go to the `backend` folder and:
+To remove the generated code from the template sample application, go to the `sample-backend` folder and:

 * Delete the folders `src/main/java` ,`src/test`